2020 BREEDERS' CUP BETTING CHALLENGE

 20. Applicable Law

 These Rules, including all matters of construction, validity, and performance, shall be governed, construed, and enforced in accordance with the laws of the Commonwealth of Kentucky.
-Venue of any action arising out of these Rules shall reside in the Fayette County, Kentucky.
+Venue of any action arising out of these Rules shall reside in the Fayette County, Kentucky court system.